adriancaprini/BluetoothProjectProposal-/index.md

 Adrian Caprini CENG 317 16x2 LCD.
 -------------

-### December 12, 2017
+### December 11, 2017

+* [Placard](https://github.com/adriancaprini/BluetoothProjectProposal-/blob/master/Placard_-_JohnsonRaphaelAdrian.pub)
+<img src="https://raw.githubusercontent.com/adriancaprini/BluetoothProjectProposal-/master/Placard_-_JohnsonRaphaelAdrian.jpg" alt="Image of Placard" width="350" height="350">

 * I had the trace near the IC1 on my PCB board cut.
 * finished the placard.
+* 30 second Build Script
-* Build Script: In this thirty second video I will start by having a opening title screen that has the project name and my name.
+In this thirty second video I will start by having a opening title screen that has the project name and my name.
 After that, I will show all the different parts that I have acquired in order to be able to build the 16x2 LCD.
 Also, I will be showing all my parts assembled and connected together.
 Once all of that is done I will be showing my project being powered up, as well as quickly describing how the project works.

-* [Placard](https://github.com/adriancaprini/BluetoothProjectProposal-/blob/master/Placard_-_JohnsonRaphaelAdrian.pub)
-<img src="https://raw.githubusercontent.com/adriancaprini/BluetoothProjectProposal-/master/Placard_-_JohnsonRaphaelAdrian.jpg" alt="Image of Placard" width="350" height="350">
+Opening:
+* Displaying the project name and name of the sensor I will be using to build my hardware project.

+Showing my acquired parts:
+* "The parts I acquired in order to build my project are the Raspberry Pi and 16x2 LCD."
+* Showing what the parts I acquired for my hardware project look like.

+Part assembly:
+* show how to connect the 16x2 LCD to the Raspberry Pi.

+Powering up:
+* show that the Raspberry Pi is powered up along with the test code running.

 ### December 4, 2017
 picture of PCB board finished: (https://github.com/adriancaprini/BluetoothProjectProposal-/blob/master/IMG_20171204_114744.jpg).